ryanaknguyen/smart-plant-caretaker/README.md

 - Uses the Raspberry Pi and STM32F4 boards
 - Aligns with the ABET Expectations for a senior project, one with a substantial design

+This repo was originally stored on Google Drive, but moved to Github for better visibility and safekeeping.

 [Watch Smart Plant Caretaker Demo Video Here](Resources/smart_plant_caretaker.mp4)

 ![Alt text](Resources/Plant_Caretaker_Poster.png)